Discover the best hikes in Chile’s Lake and Volcano District!

 The Christmas Crater is a pyroclastic cone of the Lonquimay Volcano located in the Malalcahuello National Reserve.
 It was formed during the volcanic eruption on December 25 of 1988, and reaches a height of 190 meters from its base.

 Regarding difficulty, it is relatively short, and takes approx. 2 to 4 hours back and forth depending on your walking pace.
-It is ideal for families with young children, or people with not a lot of hiking experience.
+It is ideal for families with teenagers, or people with little hiking experience.

 From the top, you can enjoy a panoramic view over the foothills of the Lonquimay Volcano.
 In addition to the lava field, extended araucarias tree forests, along with view over the Tolhuaca and the Callaqui Volcanoes.

 Coloradito trail hike – Malalcahuello National Reserve